CHARGED ALPHA

 Published youtube complete

 Quarterly earnings-analysis entry for Visa Inc..
-Use the YouTube link on the right to jump straight into that quarter's video when it is live.
+Use the links on the right to open the video or podcast episode.